Fatal Fury 2: Contemporary reviews

 Fatal Fury 2 was generally very well-received by Western game critics upon its release.
 GamePro review of the Neo Geo version praised the "action-packed" gameplay, "Street Fighter-tough" challenge, "great" character graphics and animation, "slick scrolling" backgrounds, and "fantastic" sound, concluding it to be an "awesome sequel" that "ranks up there with the Numero Uno fighting game."

 GamePro also praised the Genesis version for its six-button controller support and character graphics.
 They regarded the music as dull but assessed that the game "faithfully mimics the Neo Geo version and knocks Fatal Fury Genesis out of the ring."
 Reviewing the Genesis version, Electronic Gaming Monthly (EGM) criticized the sound effects but gave the overall assessment that "all the fighters, all the stages, and extra options not in the arcade (like a speed setting) make this another fine conversion of a Neo Geo title."

 Reviewing the SNES version of the game, EGM called it "one of the better fighting games ported to the SNES" and awarded it Game of the Month.
 GamePro gave the SNES version a more mixed review, comparing it favorably with its predecessor, but stating that the graphics are inferior to the Neo Geo version, the audio is terrible, the controls are unreliable, and the gameplay is unbalanced.
 The magazine recommended that Fatal Fury fans instead hold out for the upcoming SNES port of Fatal Fury Special, which they felt to be far superior judging by the pre-release version they had seen.

 Retrospective reviews

 In a retrospective review, Maximum assessed that while still not as strong as Street Fighter II, Fatal Fury 2 was a dramatic improvement over the first game: "The number of characters selectable had been extended to eight, and all of them received a full complement of moves and fought with a much greater fluidity than in Fatal Fury."
 They also noted better background graphics and greater interaction with the scenery.

 Accolades

 In 2011, Complex ranked Fatal Fury 2 as the 35th best fighting game of all time, largely for introducing Mai Shiranui.
 Mega magazine ranked the game at #46 on their "Top 50 Mega Drive Games of All Time" in 1994.
 In 1995, Total! ranked the game 82nd on their Top 100 SNES Games.
-IGN listed Fatal Fury 2 63rd in it’s "Top 100 SNES Games of All Time."
+IGN listed Fatal Fury 2 63rd in its "Top 100 SNES Games of All Time."